codebar/tutorials/python/lesson3/tutorial.md

 ### Modifying

 Lists are *mutable*.
 This means that once created, you can change their contents and Python will just work with the updated list.
-You can add to a list a number of ways:
+You can change a list a number of ways:

 * Setting a value in the list explicitly with `[n]` where `n` is the index you